purnellbp/nextjs-shadcn-md-blog-boilerplate/README.md

 ## Features

 - 📝 **Markdown Support** - Write posts in markdown with frontmatter
+- 🖼️ **Custom Images** - Add an `image` field to your post frontmatter for custom hero/thumbnail images
 - 🎨 **Modern Design** - Beautiful UI with shadcn/ui components
 - 🌙 **Dark Mode** - Toggle between light and dark themes
 - 📱 **Responsive** - Works great on all devices